 3. Volitional faith: is an act of the will, a commitment to obey God’s will.
 This faith is faithfulness, or fidelity.
 It manifests itself in behavior, that is, in good works.

-If a Christian wants to be obedient to the Great Commission (Matt 28:19), they will have to exercise #3.
+If Christians want to be obedient to the Great Commission (Matt 28:19), they will have to exercise #3.
 They will have to step out and obey God.
 The Holy Spirit uses apologetics to create confidence as we step out and share Jesus to a lost and needy world.
 If you disagree, just read The Book of Acts.

-So in the end, for Christians that say they don’t need that apologetics stuff because they are strong in their faith need to read the Bible again.
+So in the end, Christians who say they don’t need "that apologetics stuff" because they are strong in their faith need to read the Bible again.
 The majority of these objections stem from a misunderstanding about what the text teaches about these issues.

 Content in blogs does not necessarily represent Ratio Christi’s views.
 Details